CigarsSmoker/Clone/Logger.md

 The _x_ indicator means the entry belongs to a tab which has been closed.
 You may cleanup such entries from the logger using the _x_ icon in the toolbar.

 It is possible to click on the status indicator area to open the matrix for the associated tab (if any).
 The matrix will open in _sticky_ mode, i.e. you can keep it opened permanently.
-The opened matrix applies reflect the state of a specific tab in the browser, so log entries which are not related to that tab will be dimmed.
+The opened matrix will reflect the state of a specific tab in the browser, so log entries which are not related to that tab will be dimmed.

 ##### Filter expressions